SolidHal/noisedeck/README.md

 Revisions:
-- add 3rd set of hinges
-- make hinge hole in ipad enclosure deeper

 - add power switch to turn on/off the usb dac so the ipad will still use its speakers
-- make usbc cable dock externally instead of sliding into case
-- more space by the pinkeys
-- add screws/screw holes to topcase supports and bottom case to fasten them to eachother
 - size usbc midcase holes for direct port instead of extension
 - make usba midcase hole smaller
 - make dac midcase hole smaller

+- more space by the pinkeys
+- add screws/screw holes to topcase supports and bottom case to fasten them to eachother
 - combine topcase supports with topcase parts
 - add full wall support to lower topcase